Companies across industries employ business managers. But what exactly is business management? The answer depends on the industry.

-The U.S. Bureau of Labor Statistics (BLS) forecasts 5% employment growth for general and operations managers from 2010 to 2020, with job opportunities varying depending on the particular industry.
+The U.S. Bureau of Labor Statistics (BLS) forecasts 151,100 new general and operations managers from 2014 to 2024, with job opportunities varying depending on the particular industry.
 Healthcare, for example, is expected to see faster growth.

-According to the BLS, the median annual wage for general and operations managers was more than $95,000 in May 2011, a slight increase over the previous year.
+According to the BLS, the median annual wage for general and operations managers was more than $97,000 2015.

 Local market conditions, as well as factors such as experience and educational qualifications, can affect salary potential.